History of the Staten Island Railway: Expansion: 1884–1890

+On June 16, 1886, Congress passed a bill authorizing the construction of a 500 ft swing bridge over the Arthur Kill, which Wiman had proposed three years prior.
+The bridge was completed on June 13, 1888, just three days before the completion deadline set by Congress.
+The first train to cross the bridge was on January 1, 1890.

+Shortly after the construction of the Arthur Kill Bridge, the North Shore tracks were extended to the bridge; however, even a few years after the extension, most trains terminated at Erastina.

+A 1.7 mi branch, then known as the Arrochar Branch, was opened to Arrochar on January 1, 1888, as a double-tracked line.
+The branch split off at Clifton Junction and had two stops—Fort Wadsworth and Arrochar.
+During fiscal year 1893, the SIRTR purchased land to extend the line 1.75 miles to South Beach and the 2.3 mi South Beach Branch was completed in 1894.

 The B&O made various proposals for a railroad between Staten Island and New Jersey.
 The accepted plan consisted of a 5.25 mile-long section from the Arthur Kill to meet the Jersey Central at Cranford, through Roselle Park and Linden in Union County.
 In October 1888, the B&O created the subsidiary Baltimore and New York Railway (B&NY) to build the line, which was to be operated by the SIRTR.
 Construction started in 1889 and the line was finished later that year.
-After three years of effort by Wiman, Congress passed a law on June 16, 1886, authorizing the construction of a 500 ft swing bridge over the Arthur Kill.
-The start of construction was delayed for nine months because it awaited approval of the Secretary of War, and another six months due to an injunction from the State of New Jersey.
-Construction had to continue through the brutal winter of 1888 because Congress had set a completion deadline of June 16, 1888; two years after signing the bill.
-The bridge was completed three days early on June 13, 1888.
+On July 1, 1890, all of the B&O's freight traffic started using the line.